xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 4096
      - We introduce Starling-7B, an open large language model (LLM) trained by Reinforcement Learning from AI Feedback (RLAIF).
 The model harnesses the power of our new GPT-4 labeled ranking dataset

+   * - :ref:`telechat <models_llm_telechat>`
+     - chat
+     - 8192
+     - The TeleChat is a large language model developed and trained by China Telecom Artificial Intelligence Technology Co., LTD. The 7B model base is trained with 1.5 trillion Tokens and 3 trillion Tokens and Chinese high-quality corpus.

    * - :ref:`tiny-llama <models_llm_tiny-llama>`
      - generate
      - 2048